Privacy Notice (How we use pupil information)

 For more information about the department’s data sharing process, please visit:

 For information about which organisations the department has provided pupil information, (and for which project), please visit the following website: https://www.gov.uk/government/publications/national-pupil-database-requests-received

 Requesting access to your personal data

 Under data protection legislation, parents and pupils have the right to request access to information about them that we hold.
-To make a request for your personal information, or be given access to your child’s educational record, contact Ms H Gofton, Head Teacher, The Drive Primary School, The Drive, Felling, Gateshead, NE10 0PY.
+To make a request for your personal information, or be given access to your child’s educational record, contact Mrs R Farren, Acting Head Teacher, The Drive Primary School, The Drive, Felling, Gateshead, NE10 0PY.